thwill1000/cmm2-saaint-public/README.md

  - ```*debug off```
      - disables debug diagnostics.
  - ```*look```
      - redescribes the current room.
-Useful for those adventures that don't implement the ```look``` verb without a noun as a standard command.
+Useful for those adventures that don't support using the ```look``` verb without a noun.
  - ```*messages <index>```
      - prints content of message ```<index>```.
      - if ```<index>``` is omitted then prints all the messages in the adventure.
      - WARNING! may contain spoilers.
  - ```*more```
      - enables output paging so that a ```[MORE]``` prompt is shown whenever more output than can be shown on a single screen is generated; this is only likely to happen when replaying a script, see ```*replay``` below.
-     - this initially defaults to ```on```, but is persisted across SAAINT sessions.
+     - this initially defaults to ```on```, if changed it is persisted across SAAINT sessions.
  - ```*more off```
      - disables output paging for this and future sessions.
  - ```*objects <index>```